KohirLyakajiNikhil/Ollama-Chat/README.md

 # Git Bash / WSL:
 # source .venv/bin/activate
 pip install -r requirements.txt
+# (Optional for local development) Install the package in editable mode so examples
+# can import the local package without adjusting PYTHONPATH:
+python -m pip install -e .
 ```

 Quick check: run `python -c "import sys; print(sys.prefix)"` — it should show the `.venv` path when the venv is active.